-Students seeking transfer credit for specific courses must complete an Application for Transfer Credit Approval form, to be reviewed by the Academic Dean.
-In general, the application must include a copy of the original course description and/or the syllabus from the course that was originally taken.
+Students seeking transfer credit for specific courses must make a request in writing specifying the course number and name, academic term and year, and institution name where the course was completed, to be reviewed by the Academic Dean.
+In general, the request must include a copy of the original course description and/or the syllabus from the course that was originally taken.
 No transfer credits may be awarded for Continuing Education Units or other equivalent courses.

 Final decisions on transfer credits are made by the Academic Dean.
-All transfer credit decisions are final by the end of the first academic year.
+All transfer credit decisions are final by the end of the second academic year, and official transcripts must be on file in order to receive credit for approved courses.
 No transfer credits will be awarded after this time.